Amputation. The word makes pet parents nervous, and it’s easy to understand why.

 Phantom pain is a normal complication and many amputee pets get it.
 Although time is the best thing that can help the severed nerve to heal, you can take steps to alleviate this pain.

 - Tripawd Calpurnia’s Mom posted some great phantom limb pain tips here.

-- If you suspect your dog has phantom pain, try a hot/cold pack which can help with generalized inflammation and swelling.
-We like Bella’s Pain Relief Pack because it was made just for a dog’s anatomy.
+- If you suspect your pet has phantom pain, try a hot/cold pack which can help with generalized inflammation and swelling.
+For dogs, we like Bella’s Pain Relief Pack because it was made just for a their anatomy.